Week 6 NFL longshot picks, player props, odds: Target Dillon Gabriel with Week 6 NFL bets

-NFL longshot picks, player props, predictions: Model targeting Dillon Gabriel 220+ yards in Week 6
+NFL longshot picks, player props, predictions: Model backing Dillon Gabriel 220+ yards in Week 6 betting

 The SportsLine Machine Learning Model AI has found some longshot bets with value in the Week 6 NFL schedule, including Dillon Gabriel Over 220 passing yards in its Week 6 NFL picks